kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 that might indicate a serious problem?
 -->

-Implementation Phase 1: watch for non-ready pods with CreateContainerError status.
+Implementation Phase 1: Watch for non-ready pods with CreateContainerError status.
 The error message will indicate the if the failure is related to QoS-class resources.
+Generally, pod events would be a good source for determining if problems are related to QoS-class resources feature.

 Future implementation phases: TBD.